Opinion | The GOP strategy for defeating Biden’s new plan actually refutes itself

 Yet Republicans are claiming that the very fact that Democrats are even thinking about going it alone shows that Democrats are the ideological outliers:

-But what’s the alternative for Democrats to “going it alone”?
+But what’s the alternative for Democrats to “going it alone?”
 It’s to agree in advance to dramatically scale down their agenda in the mere hope of winning a few Republicans.

 The GOP argument undercuts itself.
 Democrats need to prepare to act alone precisely because Republicans are so unreachable for so much of what Democrats want to do.
 This shows the extremism of Republicans, not Democrats.